Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

-"Mill combined her spotted domestic cats with the Centerwall cats and with that Mill was able to restart her Bengal breeding program: where others breeders had failed to get the Bengal breed established because of the sterility of the F1, F2, F3, and F4 early generation Bengals, Jean Mill succeeded.
+"Mill combined her spotted domestic cats with the Centerwall cats and with that Mill was able to restart her Bengal breeding program: where other breeders had failed to get the Bengal, breed established because of the sterility of the F1, F2, F3, and F4 early generation Bengals, Jean Mill succeeded.
 Mill successfully backcrossed Bengals until she achieved the F5 Bengal with a domestic cat temperament.
 The modern Bengal breed traces to cats bred by Jean Mill in the early 1980s.
 Others also began breeding Bengals – and in 1986 The International Cat Association (TICA) accepted the Bengal cat as a new breed: Bengals gained championship status in 1991.
 Where other early Bengal breeders like William Engle only succeeded in creating a sterile hybrid, Jean Mill succeeded in creating a Domestic Bengal cat." - Jean Mill Wikipedia

 Amur Leopard Cat (P. b. euptilura)

 Bengal Cats – The Back Story

 In my last post “The History of Cats- Did They Domesticate Themselves? we learned about Hybrids and that the Bengal cats are a crossbreed “man-made” hybrid.